121 Rte. 31 South, Suite 1000

 A breast ultrasound is used to see whether a breast lump is filled with fluid (a cyst) or if it is a solid lump.
 An ultrasound DOES NOT replace the need for a mammogram, but it is often used to check abnormal results from a mammogram.

 For a breast ultrasound, a small handheld unit called a transducer is gently passed back and forth over the breast.
-A computer turns the sound waves into picture on a TV screen.
+A computer turns the sound waves into a picture on a TV screen.
 The Picture is called a sonogram or ultrasound scan.

 Why It Is Done